GDQuest/website/content/tutorial/godot/2D/character-customization/index.md

 	head.texture = texture
 ```

-In the main scene, we are going to connect the signals emitted from the _UICharacterCustomizer_ scene to the three functions defined above.
+In the main scene, we will connect the signals emitted from the _UICharacterCustomizer_ scene to the three functions defined above.

-## Main Scene
+## Putting it all together in the main scene

 Make a new scene from a `Node2D`, and name it _Main_.
 Add the _Player_ and a `CanvasLayer` to it.
 Then, add the _UICharacterCustomizer_ scene to the `CanvasLayer` node.
-This will make the GUI stay fixed in relation to the screen.
+Doing so makes the interface follow the screen.

 ![Main scene](img/main-scene.png)

 Remember to connect the `hat_changed`, `head_changed` and `glasses_changed` signals from the _UICharacterCustomizer_, to the matching functions defined in the _Player_ script.
-This way, when the user changes some texture from the GUI, the character sprite will be updated as well.
+This way, when the user changes some texture from the interface, the character sprite will be updated as well.